Same-sex civil partnerships & marriages (SSM) in Scotland

 "... remarkable thing [in passing new laws]. ...
 We are saying on behalf of Scotland to the world, loud and clear, that we believe in recognizing love between same-sex couples as we do between opposite-sex couples. ...
 Today is a momentous day for equality in our nation.
 This legislation sends a powerful message to the world about the kind of society we in Scotland are trying to create -- a nation where the principles of fairness and equality are weaved into the very fabric of our society."

-- Colin Macfarlane, director of Stonewall Scotland, a pro-LGBT group, said:
+- Colin Macfarlane, director of Stonewall Scotland, a pro-LGBT equality group, said:

 "We’re delighted that MSPs have overwhelmingly demonstrated that they’re committed to building a Scotland fit for the 21st century."

-- Scotland for Marriage is the main advocacy group that has opposed SSM.
+- Scotland for Marriage is the main advocacy group that has opposed marriage equality.
 An unidentified spokesperson said:

 "The overwhelming majority of MSPs have ignored public opinion and steamrollered through a law which is ill-conceived, poorly thought out and will, in time, discriminate against ordinary people for their sincerely held beliefs."
 3